jscdev909/SpiteAndMalice/README.md

 # Features

-- Play with up to two players over the internet or on your local network
+- Play with two players over the internet or on your local network
 - Server port, number of playing card decks and number of payoff pile cards configurable on the server
 - Auto-reshuffling when a queen is placed on a build pile
 - Automatic drawing of 5 cards when it's the players turn and they have no cards in their hand